 A: We are located in Housing at 2 locations; RLV Apartment 118 (Main SLD Office) & RLV Apartment 119 (NSO Office).
 Once you come in the main entrance we are the first office on the right.

 Q: What do I do if I want to start a club?

 A: Five members are needed to start a club on campus, 3 of which need to be designated president, treasurer, and student event coordinator.
 Treasurer and reservations coordinator MUST attend a training session.
-Along with having the minimum number of members, the club must find a CSU Stanislaus staff or faculty member to be the club's advisor, and create a constitution.
+Along with having the minimum number of members, the club must find a Stanislaus State staff or faculty member to be the club's advisor, and create a constitution.

 Q: What IS chartering?

 A: Chartering is the process you must go through in order to become an officially recognized student organization on campus.
 Chartering for new/current student organizations happens once in the fall and once in the spring of each academic school year.
 Benefits of becoming a chartered student organization on campus include: a mailbox in the Student Leadership and Development office, your organization will be listed on the web directory, and your organization will be approved to use an account with ASI to charge services in the Student Union and reserve space on campus for free.

 Q: How do I find out information on when clubs meet during the week?

 A: On the Stanislaus State Student Leadership and Development website there is a Club's Directory link that has all of the clubs listed.
 When you select a club, you can find the contact information for the officers of the club and contact them via email.

 Q: How do I get involved in a club?